Choens/titanic-workshop/README.md

     http://cran.r-project.org/

-3. Run prereqs.R (COMING SOON!) to install needed packages.
+3. Run packages.R to install needed packages.
 You will need an Internet connection for this script to work.
+Feel free to just copy paste it into R / RStudio or run it with:

+    setwd("path to folder holding packages.R")

+    source("packages.R")

 4. Download or clone this repo before coming to the workshop.
 There will be code examples you will want to have access to.
 You do not need to know how to use Git to participate in this workshop.
 You can just download this repo as a ZIP file.

     Note: This repo is NOT yet complete.
 I expect this to be ready by February 10, 2015.